What is POST?

 “Government entity” means any board, authority, commission, department, office, division, or agency of the state or any of its local political subdivisions.

 All peace officers, as defined in R.S.40:2402, shall complete a basic training course as prescribed and certified by the Council on Peace Officers Standards within one year of employment as a peace officer.
-Reserve or part-time officers hired prior to January 1, 2022 are “grandfathered” and exempt from the requirement of this section.
-All reserves and part timers hired on or after January 1, 2022, must be certified.
+Part-time/reserve peace officers hired prior to January 1, 2022 can be “grandfathered” and exempt from the requirement of this section, by written request of the agency head.
+All part-time/reserve peace officers hired on or after January 1, 2022, must be certified.
 Military police officers stationed in Louisiana are eligible for certification if they successfully complete a basic training course prescribed for peace officers and pass the POST statewide examination.

 There are three levels of POST Certification:

 - Level 1 – Certification for Basic Law Enforcement Peace Officers